adityasolanki205/Face-recognition-using-flask/README.md

 ![](images/singers.jpg)

 2. **Creating a Google Compute instance**: Now we have to create a Compute Engine Instance to deploy the app.
 To do that we will use **n1-standard-8** as it has larger processing power.
 For Boot Disk we will select **Ubuntu 18.04 LTS**.
 Also tick on the Allow Http traffic label to send/receive requests.
-As last create the instance.
+At last create the instance.

 ![](images/compute_instance.gif)

-3. **Create Firewall policy to allow Flask to access GCP**: For Local host to access google cloud we will have to create a firewall rule to let port 5000 to access Compute instance.
+3. **Create Firewall policy to allow Flask to access GCP**: For Local host to access google cloud we will have to create a firewall rule to let port 5000 access Compute instance.
 To do that go to VPC/Firewall tool on google Console and create a new firewall rule.

 ![](images/firewall.gif)